-Over 100 users had 10 or more properties.
-So at least in New York City, major, million-dollar real estate businesses use Airbnb.
+During this time period, over 100 users had 10 or more properties.
+So at least in New York City prior to recent legislation, major, million-dollar real estate businesses use Airbnb.
 It’s possible that these apartments are pieces of larger real estate empires.
 But this data suggests that mostly small-scale investors use Airbnb—not billion dollar real estate companies.

 To gauge how many real estate professionals use short term rental sites, we also talked with the founders of companies that help people rent out properties on Airbnb.
 These founders confirmed that most professionals on Airbnb are personal investors, but they also offered evidence that major real estate companies are interested.